Skylake-dev/Notes/README.md

 A.Y.
 2022/2023
 - 🟨 Advanced Operating Systems, teacher Vittorio Zaccaria
+- 🟩 Formal Languages and Compilers (only laboratory part), teacher Daniele Cattaneo

 ### Commit messages
 All commits regarging the notes start with an identifier of the course: